dylanfitz396/my-remix-app/README.md

 # my-remix-app
-Initial app to help learn the basics of Reix
+Initial app to help learn the basics of Remix